 I like to hold back a special surprise for the end, and then when it is all over (including the German pickle-prize tradition), I like to give them a scavenger hunt where they can find that one special “top-secret” gift I have been preparing for months.
 I have the best time putting it all together.
 I love seeing them run around the house, inside, outside, finding clues and then unwrapping their gift.
 I don’t just wrap their gifts.
 I find fancy wrap, bells, ribbons, and put together a package that looks as good on the outside as what is on the inside.

 Christmas Eve had arrived, and I was George Bailey.
-The presents that would be under the tree would not have my signature on them.
+The presents that were under the tree would not have my signature on them.
 The presents and gifts that I wanted to give remained as scribbled ideas in my Moleskine journal.
 No scavenger hunt.
 No fancy wrap.

 Don’t get me wrong, it’s not just about the money and gifts.
 I’m not that shallow (at least I hope).
 But, I didn’t have it.
 I was failing.
 I was crushed.
 I was empty.
 I was empty-handed.
 And, the worst part about it all – tomorrow held no hope for things getting better.